lualuna-art/javascript-practice/README.md

 # javascript-practice

-the purpose of this repository is about to practice and improve my JavaScript Skills.
-The idea consists about turning this repo in a notebook.
+the purpose of this repository is about improving my JavaScript Skills.
+The idea consists in turning this repo in a notebook.
 Every little thing that I learn will be here.